andresmaopal/workshop-hugo-cust-360/workshop/content/_index.en.md

 common dimensions for this industry and some dimensions that are also valid for any service industry, like marketing and communications, customer history or demographic dimension.

-## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.